CutbackTG/infernal-festival/README.md

 The sign-up form collects only necessary information (e.g., name, email, notification preferences).

 **Content Creation**
-Write sign-up form and confirmation modal.
+Write a sign-up form and a confirmation modal.

 **Design**
 Design an attractive sign-up section or banner for the homepage and key pages.